Haguermeister/readmeGen/NewREADME.md

-   //renderLiscenseSection

    ## Contributions

    To make contributions please complete the following directions:

+   ## License <br/>
+    Link to license documentation: https://www.apache.org/licenses/LICENSE-2.0

    ## Tests

-   To initiate tests using Jest use the following line of code npm test
+   To initiate tests use the following line of code: npm test

    ## Questions

-   If you have questions please reach me by email @  or via Github @
+   If you have questions please reach me by email @  or via Github @ [](https://github.com/)